 - 1. Instructors of required courses evaluate student performance and assign grades.
-Program current policy is that a grade of B- or higher is the MLA to pass this competency; students who do not meet this MLA must repeat the course in order to achieve the MLA. - 2.
-Students must pass all two written preliminary examination questions related to this competency (i.e., Quantitative Methods and Research in Counseling Psychology).
-The MLA for passing a written preliminary examination question is an average score of "3" or higher based on the evaluations of three faculty reviewers of the student response to the question.
+Program current policy is that a grade of B- or higher is the MLA to pass this competency; students who do not meet this MLA must repeat the course in order to achieve the MLA.
+A minimum of 8 semester hours of classroom instruction will be evaluated in quantitative statistical methods and 3 semester hours each of advanced research design, research in counseling psychology (including evidence-based practice), and psychological measurement. - 2.
+Students must pass three written preliminary examination questions related to this competency (i.e., Quantitative Methods, Research in Counseling Psychology, and Psychological Measurement/Assessment).
+The MLA for passing a written preliminary examination question is an average of score of "3" or higher based on the evaluations of three faculty reviewers of the student response to the question.
 Students who do not meet this MLA must retake the written question that was not passed in order to achieve the MLA. - 3.
-Students must complete the Pre-dissertation Research Project (PDRP) and dissertation.
-The MLA for the PDRP is through a majority faculty vote (i.e., majority of "yes" votes) that the student's final project meets or exceeds program expectations for a thesis-like project of this kind; the faculty vote occurs at the end of the student's second year.
+Students must participate in faculty-led research teams for the first two years in the program or until the PDRP is completed.
+Faculty evaluate student performance on the research teams and assign a grade each semester.
+Program policy is that a grade of Bor higher (or Credit) is the MLA to pass this competency; students who do not meet this MLA must repeat the course in order to achieve the MLA. - 4.
+Students must complete the Pre-dissertation Research Project (PDRP) within the first two years of the program.
+The MLA for the PDRP is a majority faculty vote (i.e., majority of "yes" votes) that the student's final project meets or exceeds program expectations for a thesis-like project of this kind; the faculty vote occurs at the end of the student's second year.
 Students who do not meet this MLA must revise the project (under their advisors direction) until a majority faculty vote is achieved.
-A successful final defense of the student's dissertation project is the MLA for the dissertation; a successful defense requires all five members of the dissertation committee to agree that the project meets acceptable standards.